 Trust.Zone uses 256-bit AES encryption that is virtually unbreakable and allows users the option of OpenVPN and L2TP.
 OpenVPN is an industry-standard and used by most VPN providers and customers.

 In addition to AES-256, the service uses RSA-4096 as the handshake encryption of choice.
 They also use a self-signed SSL certificate for its software.
 We could not find any DNS or WebRTC leak while using the service.

 It only calculates the MBs spent by users of the 1GB free trial option.
-It will also keep something in relation to the 3 device usage, but these won’t relate back to the user.
+It will also keep something concerning the 3 device usage, but these won’t relate to the user.